Matthew advises clients on patent matters with a deep understanding of the value of patents, combining his business, technical, and legal acumen.

 Matthew brings 26 years of experience in technology development, patent drafting and prosecution, intellectual property management, and patent acquisition.
 His practice concentrates on patent drafting and prosecution of utility and design patents, patentability and freedom-to-operate studies, trademark registration, IP due diligence, IP litigation support and IP licensing.
 His academic training in electrical and computer engineering, coupled with prior industry experience as a scientist and engineer, affords him an in-depth understanding of complex technologies behind his clients’ innovations.

-Matthew is well-versed in blockchain technology and deeply rooted in engineering and research.
-He is a contributor to the engineer community’s understanding of IP protection.
+Matthew is a contributor to the engineer community’s understanding of IP protection.
 He lectured a course entitled “Intellectual Property Rights: Protection, Enforcement and Risks” at the Fifteenth International Summer School on Advanced Computer Architecture and Compilation for High-Performance and Embedded Systems, July 14-20, 2019, Fiuggi, Italy.
 He has authored a book titled Fundamentals of Patenting and Licensing for Scientists and Engineers, World Scientific, 2008 and 2015, which have been used as a textbook for patent and innovation courses at UC Berkeley, Tsinghua University, University of Oslo, Rochester Institute of Technology, and IEEE.
 Matthew is editor-in-chief and a contributing author of a Chinese book titled Handbook of Best Practices in Intellectual Property Management, Enterprise Management Publishing, 2011.
 He has also published two online tutorials on patent protection for engineers with the IEEE eLearning Library.

 During 2005-2021, Matthew was Associate Editor of International Journal of Pattern Recognition and Artificial Intelligence.
 During 2011-2013, he was appointed by UC Berkeley and Tsinghua University to teach a course “Patent Strategy and Innovation” at Tsinghua University, Beijing.
 He has also served as Chief Advisor, Intellectual Property to Office of Enterprise Management Job Training & Certification, Chinese Enterprise Confederation from 2011-2014.